hatimeria/HatimeriaRemotelogBundle/README.md

             level: debug
 ```

 `main` handler will buffer until an `error` level error occur.
 Then it will send them to `group` handler.
-It will send errors to strem and remote_biffer
+It will send errors to `strem` and `remote_buffer`
 simultaneously. `stream` handler will work as expected streaming all errors, in these case to log file. `remote_buffer` will gather all errors.
-When `remote_buffer` is destroyed it will send all batched errors to `remotelog` server which will POST each error of certain level to configured host.
+When `remote_buffer` is destroyed it will send all batched errors to `remotelog` service which will POST each error of certain level to configured host.

 ## Usage